rarycoringa/rarycoringa/README.md

 <img align="right" width="150" src="img/logo-r.png">

-#### About me
+#### ABOUT ME

 I'm a **Software Developer** with experience in **Python** and **Django**.
 I am also an enthusiast of the **DevOps** culture as an agile methodology in software development and currently study the JavaScript universe.

-💼 I'm currently working as Software Developer at SINFO/UFRN.
+I'm currently working as Software Developer at SINFO/UFRN.